CamoCatX/camocatx.github.io/about.md

 * I take my Personal and Professional Education very seriously and usually try to pass Certification Exams with High Scores.

-* I also like to study different science fields in order to get a better view of what living and life is.
+* I also like to study different science fields in order to get a better view of what life is.

 <br>
 ### Future Certifications